 keynote speakers

-We are happy to announce the first keynote speakers to the conference: Professor Inger Birkeland (Norway) and Associate Professor Geci Karuri-Sebina (South Africa).
+We are happy to announce the keynote speakers to the conference: Professor Inger Birkeland (Norway), Professor Per Högselius (Sweden) and Associate Professor Geci Karuri-Sebina (South Africa).
+Welcome to Turku in June 2026!

 Inger Birkeland